Fitransyah-Portfolio-Unity-2D/LSW-Test/README.md

 - Static collider for non interactable environment in Tilemap (trees, cars and landscape)
 - Interaction system with buildings + trigger collider
 - Simple UI for game info + player monologue
+- Inventory panel with scroll rect
+- Prefab for inventory slot and its item
+- Implementing and adopting drap and drop feature to inventory UI (GameDev.Tv online course)
+- Drag and drop feature :
+    - If item sprite is dragged to empyt slot will move into destination
+    - If item sprite is dragged to a slot with filled slot than it will swap sprite with destionation sprite
+    - If item sprite is dragged into outside area of inventory panel than it will snap back to source slot position
+- .........

 ## External Assets